 The source AMF shall:release those PDU sessions not supported by the target AMF and thus not transferred to the target AMF.

+If the source AMF includes the information of ongoing Network Slice Deregistration Inactivity Timer(s) in the UE context, the target AMF should resume the ongoing Network Slice Deregistration Inactivity Timer(s) if received for the S-NSSAI(s) that are allowed for the UE in the target AMF.